apache/openoffice-project/content/mailing-lists.md

 ## Recruitment Mailing List (Public)

-This list is for welcoming new contributers.
+This list is for welcoming new contributors.
 It coordinates the activities for new people and tries to help to find the right part.
 This is a low traffic list.

   - Subscribe: [recruitment-subscribe@openoffice.apache.org][84]